DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 - **Must start** with letters A-Z or underscore _ .
 - **May then** also contain numbers.
 - **Must not** contain spaces or special characters.
-- *May not* define a number, allowing EX-RAIL to generate them automatically.

 For example: